 “A culmination of 22 interconnected films the fourth instalment of the Avengers saga will draw audiences to witness the turning point of this epic journey.
 Our beloved heroes will truly understand how fragile this reality is and the sacrifices that must be made to uphold it.”

-The length of Avengers: Endgame has been confirmed as 3 hours and 2 minutes, by far the longest Marvel movie to date – and some fans are a bit concerned that watching the whole thing in one sitting might be a bit of an undertaking…
+The length of Avengers: Endgame has been confirmed as 3 hours and 2 minutes, by far the longest Marvel movie to date – and some fans were a bit concerned that watching the whole thing in one sitting might be a bit of an undertaking…

 Who’s in the Infinity War sequel?